 The Supervisory Board comprises of four members: Fredrik Altmann, Caroline Philipp, Anne Brons, and Jolanda Messerschmidt-Otten.
-In August 2021, Caroline Philipp replaced Thomas Sieber, and in November 2021, Anne Brons replaced Stefanie Wurst as members of the Supervisory Board.
-In June 2021, Fredrik Altmann was re-elected as member and chairman of the Supervisory Board.
 The Supervisory Board is balanced as more than 30% of its members are female and its members have been appointed based on qualifications and availability, irrespective of gender.
 In order to maintain balanced, the Board will take these regulations into account to the extent possible with respect to future appointments of Board members.